xoxzo/help.xoxzo.com/content/EZSMS: SMS Delivery Service/SMS/template-en.md

            Example: EZSMS<br>
 - Recipient Input recipients' mobile phone numbers, for sending to multiple recipients, please specify one number per line.
 You can send up to 1000 destinations at one sending.<br>
            Example: +819012345678<br>
-- Message For the first time, please specify the message of your own.
+-Please specify the message of your own.
 Please refer to [our help center for how many characters would fit in 1 x SMS](https://help.xoxzo.com/ezsms-sms-delivery-service/sms-api/articles/how-many-characters-would-fit-within-1-x-sms/).
 <br>
 Please tick `Save message as template` to use the same or similar message at a later time.<br>
 <br>